McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 ### Add icon to a menu entry

 In the page frontmatter, add a `pre` param to insert any HTML code before the menu label.
-The example below uses the Github icon.
+The example below uses the GitHub icon.

 ```toml
 +++